-Code provision C.3.1.
+11 Code provision C.3.1.
 A smaller company is one that has been below the FTSE 350 throughout the year immediately prior to the reporting year (see footnote 6 to the Code).

-Code provision C.3.1., FRC Guidance, paragraph 15 and also FCA Rule DTR 7.1.1A R
+12 Code provision C.3.1., FRC Guidance, paragraph 15 and also FCA Rule DTR 7.1.1A R

 The frequency with which the committee needs to meet will vary depending on the nature, scale and complexity of the company and may change from time to time.
 The FRC Guidance states that it is for the audit committee chairman, in consultation with the company secretary, to decide the frequency of meetings.
 There should be as many meetings as the audit committee's role and responsibilities require and the Guidance recommends there should be no fewer than three meetings each year.
-When scheduling meetings, there should be a sufficient interval between audit committee to be carried out and reported to the board.
+When scheduling meetings, there should be a sufficient interval between audit committee meetings and board meetings to allow for work arising from the audit committee to be carried out and reported to the board.

 The list of duties included in the model terms of reference are those which all audit committees should consider in line with best practice.
-Some companies may wish to add to this list and some smaller companies may need to modify it in other ways.
-The audit committee should take the initiative in deciding the key matters it should consider and what information and assurance it needs to carry out its functions, and it should satisfy itself that the sources of information and assurance it receives are sufficient and objective.
+Some companies may wish to add to this list17 and some smaller companies may need to modify it in other ways.
+The audit committee should take the initiative in deciding the key matters it should consider and what information and assurance it needs to carry out its functions, and it should satisfy itself that the sources of information and assurance it receives are sufficient and objective.18

-The Code requires that a separate section of the company's annual report describe the work of the audit committee in discharging its responsibilities and sets out the contents requirements for that report.
-Such report should be signed by the audit committee chairman.
+The Code requires that a separate section of the company's annual report describe the work of the audit committee in discharging its responsibilities and sets out the contents requirements for that report.19 Such report should be signed by the audit committee chairman.20

-For example, some companies also require the committee to monitor/make recommendations on the potential implications of legal actions being taken against the company, the adequacy of arrangements for managing conflicts of interest, the expenses incurred by the chairman, treasury management policies, monitoring the company's supply chain and processes/procedures for compliance with the Modern Slavery Act 2015, and gender pay gap reporting.
+17 For example, some companies also require the committee to monitor/make recommendations on the potential implications of legal actions being taken against the company, the adequacy of arrangements for managing conflicts of interest, the expenses incurred by the chairman, treasury management policies, monitoring the company's supply chain and processes/procedures for compliance with the Modern Slavery Act 2015, and gender pay gap reporting.

-FRC Guidance, paragraphs 31, 41 and 42
+18 FRC Guidance, paragraphs 31, 41 and 42

-Code provision C.3.8. and FRC Guidance, paragraphs 80 and 81
+19 Code provision C.3.8. and FRC Guidance, paragraphs 80 and 81